Aya Mouallem: Additional advocacy and volunteering efforts

 Mouallem was on the organizing team of the inaugural MIT Lebanon Challenge which was held in 2020 and attracted more than 1,000 applicants from all over the world who formed teams, came up with innovative solutions to Lebanon's most pressing problems, and pitched their ideas to Lebanese ministers and CEOs.
 Mouallem and her team fully created the participants' experience and resources, and they reviewed all the admission applications.
 In addition, Mouallem was an ambassador of Stanford's She++ between 2017 and 2018 to the Middle East.
-In June 2018, Mouallem was chosen as one of Johnson & Johnson's10 Devex fellows, representing the Middle East, so she attended the Devex World conference and stated in an interview that she will always be working toward helping youth women in the Middle East to pursue and navigate STEM fields.
+In June 2018, Mouallem was chosen as one of Johnson & Johnson's 10 Devex fellows, representing the Middle East, so she attended the Devex World conference and stated in an interview that she will always be working toward helping youth women in the Middle East to pursue and navigate STEM fields.
 She was also selected as a fellow by Women Deliver, which is an organization that promotes gender equality and women's rights and supports future women leaders.
 Mouallem was announced as a Gender Innovation Agora (GIA) fellow by the UN Women Regional Office for the Arab States to work on projects related to women in the information and communications technology fields in the Arab World.
 In 2021, Aya was featured by the New York Times as one of ten women transforming the landscape of leadership worldwide for her advocacy work in the Middle East.
 She was also featured by Cosmopolitan Middle East in their Generation STEM issue in the same year.
 Mouallem was a board member of Girls Teaching Girls to Code during the summer of 2021 in the Bay Area.
 Currently, Mouallem is serving on the Women in Tech committee and the board of LebNet as the youngest member.
 LebNet is a non-profit organization that aims to bring together technologists of Lebanese descent together in the field of tech.
 She was also featured in a campaign by the UNESCO and the Issam Fares Institute at AUB as a pioneer in STEM in the Middle East and North Africa.
 Mouallem has moderated and led conversations with Melinda French Gates and Malala Yousafzai on gender equality and girls' education.